steemit/steem/doc/mira.md

 ## Object cache

 The object cache determines how many database objects MIRA has direct access to.
-When the application logic accesses the database for reading or writing it does so through an object within the object cache.
-Having objects in the object cache circumvents the need to make database accesses to the underlying tiers, this is the most performant layer in the MIRA architecture.
-Since it is not possible to set the object cache limitations by memory, you must configure this layer according to its heaviest possibly usage.
+When the application logic accesses the database for reading or writing, it does so through an object within the object cache.
+Having objects in the object cache circumvents the need to make database accesses to the underlying tiers; this is the most performant layer in the MIRA architecture.
+Since it is not possible to set the object cache limitations by memory, this layer must be configured according to its heaviest possible usage.
 The object cache is shared amongst all blockchain index databases.
 The largest object can be 64KiB, which correlates to the maximum size of one block in the chain.
-Calculate the heaviest possibly usage with the formula `object_count * 64KiB`.
+Calculate the heaviest possible usage with the formula `object_count * 64KiB`.
 Using the default configuration as an example, `62500 * 64 * 1024 = 4096000000` or simply `62500 * 64KiB = 4GiB`.

 ```
 ...